DETAILED MENU

 in part the phenomenon of the hundredth monkey.

-While we usually think that our memory is located in our brain, that our
+While we tend to think that our memory is located in our brain, that our

-genes are responsible for inherited traits and that our thoughts are only
+genes are responsible for hereditary traits and that our thoughts are

-the consequence of chemical and electrical phenomena inside the brain,
+solely the result of chemical and electrical phenomena occurring in the

-Sheldrake postulates that it is otherwise.
-The changes that we introduce
+brain, Sheldrake postulates otherwise.
+The changes we introduce into our

-into our lives at an individual level would then have an effect around
+lives at an individual level would then have an impact around us even

-us even if we don't reveal them or communicate about them.
+if we don't show or communicate them .

 - Our